 A former prison island and quarantine zone, St John’s Island was once a place that few would have wanted to set foot on.
+Nowadays, St John’s Island is an island escape to get away from the hustle-and-bustle of big city life on mainland Singapore.

-Today, St John’s Island is a place to escape from the bustle of big city life in Singapore.
 About 6 km away from Singapore’s shores, it is accessible by a 30-minute boat ride from Marina South Pier.
 Now amongst the most well-known of Singapore’s Southern Islands, it is a sleepy island enclave with lush greenery.
 There are things to do on St. John’s Island that will make you feel a million miles away from modern Singapore.

 However, St John’s Island was not always the island getaway it is known as nowadays.
 In fact, it has more than its fair share of shadows in its storied past.

 The island’s first role in Singapore’s history came about on the eve of Raffles’ landing at the Singapore River.
 The day before he famously stepped on to the north bank of the river on 29 January 1819, his ship, the Indiana, harboured off St John’s Island.

 And once Singapore was established, Raffles was said to have left instructions for a to be stationed on the hilly St John’s Island to look out for passing ships to tell them about the new port of Singapore.